MBoqui/event-driven-behavior-tree/README.md

 ## Installing
 To get this addon working:
- - Copy the addons folder to your Godot project.
+ - Download the latest release and copy the addons folder to your Godot project.
  - (Optional) In the bt_editor_plugin.gd script, add the folders for your custom BTNodes under `_paths`.
 Otherwise, the plugin will only find nodes inside its own folders.
  - Enable the plugin in the project settings.